mhogomchungu/tasks/README.md

 5. .thread().
 This is an additional API and it returns a pointer to a thread that is powering a future.
 This pointer coud be a nullptr and it is owned by the future object and should NOT be deleted by users of the API.

+6. .start().
+This is an additional API and it is to be used if a future is to be run without caring about its result.
+	     Use this API if you want a future to run but dont want to use .get(),.await() or .then() methods.

 Examples of using a future.
 ========